STAT545-UBC-hw-2018-19/hw01-zeeva85/hw01_gapminder.md

     ## 10 Norway    Europe     2002    79.0 4535591    44684.
     ## # ... with 1,694 more rows

-Looks like GDP per capita has an effect on health except for Kuwait, but it is hard to say with the data squezzed onto the left side of the plot.
+Looks like GDP per capita has an effect on health except in Kuwait, but it is hard to say with the data squeezed onto the left side of the plot.
 [Kuwait life expectancy article](https://www.ndtv.com/world-news/average-life-expectancy-of-indians-in-kuwait-way-below-national-figures-684817)

 ### World GDP per capita vs Life Expectancy